 Where You Will Live in Myanmar with Projects Abroad

 Projects Abroad is based in Dala, a rural area located less than an hour away from Yangon, Myanmar's colourful former capital city.
 All of our volunteers live in shared apartments and can explore the town by bicycle or on foot, discovering local markets and interacting with the locals.
 You will find the local people to be friendly and optimistic, especially as the country continues to open up economically and politically.

 Even though the town is located close to Yangon, it remains rural and underdeveloped as there is no bridge across the Yangon river to connect the town to the city.
 However, you and the other volunteers will still be able to explore this vibrant city and its colonial era buildings, tourist attractions, and bustling markets.

 Travel and Sightseeing Opportunities in Myanmar

-Myanmar is the second largest country in Southeast Asia, bordered by Thailand, Laos, China, India, and Bangladesh.
+Myanmar is the second largest country in Southeast Asia, bordered by Thailand, China, India, and Bangladesh.
 With its southern coastline on the Andaman Sea, just north of renowned Thai beauty spots like Phuket, Myanmar also has plenty of tropical islands and beaches to explore.

 The country has a wealth of scenery and landmarks, and offers a glimpse into what Southeast Asia was like before it became a tourist hotspot.
 From the Buddhist temples at Bagan, to the nature trails and floating villages of Inle Lake, the country offers dozens of opportunities for exploration and adventure.
 The mix of culture, history, and nature without hordes of tourists also add to the allure of this destination.

 In recent years, it has also become easier to travel on and explore the rest of Southeast Asia from Myanmar, and neighbouring Thailand is a short flight away.
-From here, you could follow the well-trodden tourist trail through Thailand, or head for Laos or Cambodia.
+From here, you could follow the well-trodden tourist trail through Thailand, or head for Cambodia.